 T.S.
 Eliot started writing ‘Prufrock’ in 1910.
-It was published in the 1915 issue of ‘Poetry: A Magazine of Verse’, one of the leading monthly poetry journals in the English-speaking world, which was founded in 1912 by Harriet Monroe, and remains in circulation today.
+It was published in the 1915 issue of ‘Poetry: A Magazine of Verse,’ one of the leading monthly poetry journals in the English-speaking world founded in 1912 by Harriet Monroe and remains in circulation today.

-The Love Song of J. Alfred Prufrock Summary
+Explore The Love Song of J. Alfred Prufrock

-It is a variation on the dramatic monologue, a type of writing which was very popular from around 1757 to 1922.
+It is a variation of the dramatic monologue, which was very popular from around 1757 to 1922.
 Examples of dramatic monologue include Marcel Proust (In Search of Lost Time), Henry James (Portrait of a Lady), Robert Browning (Soliloquy of the Spanish Cloister), and the most infamous of all, James Joyce (Ulysses), for which the term ‘stream of consciousness’ writing was invented.
 ‘Prufrock’ is an early prototype of the ‘stream of consciousness’ writing, although it leans far more towards Browning than Joyce.

-The Love Song of J. Alfred Prufrock Analysis
+You can read the full poem, The Love Song of J. Alfred Prufrock here.

 Let us go then, you and I,